-I'm pretty sure if you have spent any time as a student in your life, which let's face it most people have, then you will at some point have experienced some form of procrastination.
-As an OU student once more I have become a little more skilled than many my age (hit the big 40 last month), well today, for probably the first time in my life my procrastination paid off!
+I’m pretty sure if you have spent any time as a student in your life, which let’s face it most people have, then you will at some point have experienced some form of procrastination.
+As an OU student once more I have become a little more skilled than many my age.
+I hit the big 40 last month.
+Well today, for probably the first time in my life, I found my procrastination pays off!

-You see after a weekend of a sickness bug sweeping through the house, after dropping my daughter at school I was faced with the option of heading out for a patch walk in some glorious spring sunshine or rest up at home and be close to the toilet.
-Eventually after a 20 minute internal discussion I figured I couldn't let the sunshine pass and so headed out.
+You see after a weekend of a sickness bug sweeping through the house, and after dropping my daughter at school.
+I was faced with the option of heading out for a patch walk, in some glorious spring sunshine, or rest up at home and be close to the toilet.
+Eventually after a 20 minute internal discussion I figured I couldn’t let the sunshine pass and so headed out.

 Procrastination Pays Off